Summer Internship Subsidy

 Your Associate Dean can help you determine the best academic match.
 You will identify learning goals for your summer internship in consultation with your faculty supervisor; these goals will be outlined in the internship approval form.

 Please note that the faculty supervisor for all students enrolled in MUSO 280C is Professor Robert Fry.
-Please note that the faculty supervisor for all students enrolled in ES 3884 is Associate Dean Christopher Rowe.

 Internship Orientation & Quiz

-The Internship Orientation was developed by the Career Center to provide you with the information you need to know before starting your internship.
+The Internship Orientation Guide was developed by the Career Center to provide you with the information you need to know before starting your internship.
 Topics covered during the orientation include understanding what an internship is, what to do on your first day, how to dress professionally, office etiquette and appropriate behaviors, and workplace harassment.

-After reviewing the Internship Orientation you will take a quiz over the topics covered.
+After reviewing the Internship Orientation Guide you will take a quiz over the topics covered.
 The passing score is eight correct answers out of 10 (80%).
 If you do not pass on the first attempt you will be eligible to retake the quiz after a meeting with a Center career coach.